archi-contribs/specialization-plugin/README.md

 # specialization-plugin
 The specialization plugin is designed to specialize concepts (figure, icon, etc.) inside Archi.

-It allows one to replace icons and labels of Archi components when viewing them in a view.
-This is done by configuring the properties of an Archi component.
+It allows one to replace icons and labels of Archi components in a view and/or the model tree.
+This is done by configuring the properties of Archi elements.

 This plugin is compatible with all my other plugins and with the GitHub persistence plugin.
-People who open a model but who do not have the specialization images (or who do not have the specialization plugin) will just see the standard icons.
+Archi users who open a model, but don't have the specialization images or plugin will just see the standard icons.

 #### Installation procedure
 To install the plugin, just download the .jar file to Archi's **_plugins_** folder and (re)start Archi.